Ecole Heroes’ Memorial School

 If you forget to bring your lunch:

-For those children who forget their lunch or lunch money, they must see the lunch lady for a ticket.
-Students are asked to bring in the $4.00 the following day.
+For those children who forget their lunch or lunch money, they must see the lunch lady.
+Students are asked to bring in the $5.00 the following day.

 All students must refrain from bringing expensive toys and electronics to school.